-Mortgage loans represented approximately 6.7% and 3.8% of the Company's cash and invested assets as of December 31, 2012 and 2011, respectively.
-As of December 31, 2012, all mortgages were U.S. based with approximately 84.4% invested in mortgages on commercial offices, industrial properties and retail locations.
-The Company's largest mortgage loan is approximately \$100.0 million but most mortgage loans range in size up to \$20.0 million, with the average mortgage loan investment as of December 31, 2012 totaling approximately \$6.8 million.
-The mortgage loan portfolio was diversified by geographic region and property type as discussed further in Note 4 - "Investments" in the Notes to Consolidated Financial Statements.
+Mortgage loans represented approximately 7.5% and 6.7% of the Company's cash and invested assets as of December 31, 2013 and 2012, respectively.
+As of December 31, 2013, all mortgages were U.S. based with approximately 84.3% invested in mortgages on commercial offices, industrial properties and retail locations.
+The Company's largest mortgage loan is approximately \$100.0 million but most mortgage loans range in size up to \$20.0 million, with the average mortgage loan investment as of December 31, 2013 totaling approximately \$7.6 million.
+The mortgage loan portfolio was diversified by geographic region and property type as discussed further under "Mortgage Loans on Real Estate" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements.

-Valuation allowances on mortgage loans are established based upon losses expected by management to be realized in connection with future dispositions or settlement of mortgage loans, including foreclosures.
+Valuation allowances on mortgage loans are established based upon inherent losses expected by management to be realized in connection with future dispositions or settlement of mortgage loans, including foreclosures.
 The valuation allowances are established after management considers, among other things, the value of underlying collateral and payment capabilities of debtors.
 Any subsequent adjustments to the valuation allowances will be treated as investment gains or losses.

-See "Mortgage Loans" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for information regarding for information regarding valuation allowances and impairments.
+See "Mortgage Loans on Real Estate" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for information regarding valuation allowances and impairments.